openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Background

-The main intended clients of this API are the Policy, Policy Author, and Jurisdiction services.
-A Policy object may require a geofence to function properly.
-A Jurisdiction is by definition a collection of Geography objects.
+Geographical data has many applications in the context of mobility, such as the description of municipal boundaries, locations for pick-up and drop-off zones, and areas of temporary closure for special events or emergencies.
+This API is intended to support a variety of other APIs, including the Policy API.

 Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
-A Geography is mutable up until the point it is published, at which point, it becomes immutable.
-Since the Geography service is intended to serve only read-only endpoints, publishing must be done through a call to the Geography Author service or some other means on the backend.

-A Geography may also have an associated GeographyMetadata.
-To link a Geography to a GeographyMetadata, both objects must have the same UUID.
-Metadata may be read and written through the companion GeographyAuthor service.

-<a name="scoping"></a>

-## Scoping and how it relates to Geography status

-Since an unpublished Geography may not be ready for viewing by a broader audience, unlike published geographies, it requires a narrower audience.
-The Geography Author Service must implement two read scopes: `geographies:read:published` and `geographies:read:unpublished`.
-The `geographies:read:unpublished` scope is meant to supersede the `geographies:read:published` scope.
-A user that has only the `geographies:read:published` scope must be restricted to reading only published geographies.
-A user that has the `geographies:read:unpublished` scope should be able to read both published and unpublished geographies.
-GeographyMetada is likewise restricted.
+Geography data once published through this API shall be treated as immutable, to ensure that any rules or regulations referring to the boundaries cannot be retroactively changed.
+A Geography may be deprecated and replaced by updated version with a new UUID.
+Obsoleting or otherwise changing a geography is accomplished by publishing a new geography with a field named `prev_geographies`, a list of UUID references to the geography or geographies superseded by the new geography.

+### Versioning

+MDS APIs must handle requests for specific versions of the specification from clients.

+Versioning must be implemented as specified in the [Versioning section][versioning].

+### Responses and Error Messages

+See the [Responses][responses] and [Error Messages][error-messages] sections.

+### Authorization

+When making requests, the Geography API expects `provider_id` to be part of the claims in a [JWT](https://jwt.io/) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
+The token issuance, expiration and revocation policies are at the discretion of the Agency.

 <a name="schema"></a>